The Health Hazards of Poor Indoor Air Quality

 These issues can be caused by the following:

 • A non-functioning air conditioning system may not be able to keep up with the cooling demands, especially in the summer.
-This can lead to dehydration, headaches, and a lack of productivity;
+This can lead to dehydration, headaches, and a lack of productivity.

 • A poor ventilation system won’t allow enough fresh air to be brought in from outdoors, leading to excessive carbon dioxide.
 Or, the air from outside may be contaminated for various reasons.
-Lastly, the filter may be clogged or need to be changed, which is the duty of the employer;
+Lastly, the filter may be clogged or need to be changed, which is the duty of the employer.

 • Construction outside or inside remodeling can bring on a barrage of paint fumes, drywall dust, glue fumes, and other air pollutants that can cause serious health problems; and